lussytea/english-for-designers/06-storytelling/index.md

 by Lucie L. Tycova

 What is "my design story"?
 Well.
-It all started in the spring of 2018 with a phone call:*
+It all started in the spring of 2018 with a phone call:

-OK, that's not quite true.
+> OK, that's not quite true.
 Let’s make a short break here to draw a background.
+>

-I was attending a vocational film school focusing on film directing.
+> I was attending a vocational film school focusing on film directing.
 But as our filming went on, I found out, I'm passionate about telling a story through decorations, furniture, and props more than anything else.
 I started building sets for short and student movies.
+>

-At the same time, I made diaries under my small brand, for which I "designed" pages, logo, websites, etc.
+> At the same time, I made diaries under my small brand, for which I "designed" pages, logo, websites, etc.
+>

-So it wasn't the literal beginning of everything, but at least the part I want to tell.
+> So it wasn't the literal beginning of everything, but at least the part I want to tell.
 Plus, it's not nice to destroy a good story with the truth!

 Well.
-Back in the spring of 2018:
+Back in the spring of 2018!

 *"Hey, I got your number by Alex.
 He said you write pretty well.
 Wouldn't you write us letters like Marx in one movie?”*